gantsign/ansible-role-intellij/README.md

     intellij_disabled_plugins: # see ~/.*Idea*/config/disabled_plugins.txt
       - # Plugin ID
     intellij_codestyles:
       - name: # Name (must match the value in the XML file /code_scheme/@name)
         url: # URL to download the codestyles XML from
     intellij_active_codestyle: # Name (must match the value in the XML file /code_scheme/@name)
+    intellij_plugins:
+      - # Plugin ID of plugin to install
 ```

+**Warning:** the feature for installing additional plugins relies on internal
+IntelliJ IDEA APIs and should be considered experimental at this time.

 ### Supported IntelliJ IDEA Versions